 have an increased need for protein, carbohydrates, and healthy fats.

 Protein helps the body grow, repair tissues, build blood cells,

-enough protein can help your child heal faster from the side effects of radiation
+Getting enough protein can help your child heal faster from the side effects of radiation and chemotherapy,

-helping to prevent infections.
-Foods like cheese, eggs, milk, yogurt, lean meats,
+while also helping to prevent infections.
+Foods like cheese, eggs, milk, yogurt, lean

-poultry, fish, beans, peanut butter, nuts, lentils, and soy are all good sources of
+meats, poultry, fish, beans, peanut butter, nuts, lentils, and soy are all good sources

 Good sources of carbs include breads, pasta, potatoes, rice, cereals, fruits, corn,